 RAF Netheravon, Wiltshire

-As you come up the hill, the married quarters are on the right and left, 8 on the plan was the Mortuary, a timber framed asbestos sheets and the red spot the telephone box next the Guard Room.
+As you come up the hill, the married quarters are on the right and left, 8 on the plan was the Mortuary, a timber framed asbestos sheets and the red spot the telephone box next the 1A Guard Room (Permanent Brick). .

-Behind the he guard room was a green house, tool shed and a nursery.
+Behind the he guard room was a green house, tool shed and a nursery and behind again is a pillbox defence..

 Iconic red phone box.